Tom Naratil: Wealth Management Americas re-organization

 Naratil led a reorganization at UBS’s US wealth management arm in June 2016 to "push decision-making authority down to the firm’s 208 local managers," giving managers control of their team structures, allocation of marketing and event resources, and pricing for services and products.
 The reorganization involved cutting recruitment of US advisors by 40 percent annually, as well as thinning management ranks.
 Around 60 senior executives and support staff "sandwiched between upper management and the local level" were redeployed or cut, with Naratil eliminating 20 percent of the managing directors and 10% of the executive directors working from UBS Americas’ home office.
 With the funds saved from reducing overhead, Naratil built "a SWAT team of roving experts," including specialist-lending and technology experts, to work with local advisors.
 Also as part of the restructuring, he oversaw a simplification of the arm’s compensation plan.
 Taking effect in 2017, Naratil said no advisor would get less cash under the plan, which left base pay levels for advisors unchanged.
 Beyond increasing pay to select advisors and pay to advisors with the most business, the changes also offered incentives for working in teams, bringing in new business, and selling client books within the firm upon retiring.
 "Following UBS's lead," Merrill Lynch and Morgan Stanley also announced plans in 2017 to change their recruitment and compensation plans.

-2018-present: co-president of Global Wealth Management of UBS Group AG and UBS AG and CEO of UBS Americas Holding LLC.
+2018-2022: co-president of Global Wealth Management of UBS Group AG and UBS AG and CEO of UBS Americas Holding LLC.

 In January 2018, Naratil was appointed CEO of UBS Americas Holding LLC.

 In February 2018, became co-president of Global Wealth Management of UBS Group AG and UBS AG alongside Martin Blessing.
 Iqbal Khan succeeded Blessing, becoming Naratil’s co-president, on October 1, 2019.

 Interviewed by Bloomberg in late March 2020, Naratil observed that, during the COVID-19 pandemic, “The biggest difference between now and 2008 is that the banks are a source of strength rather than the source of the problem”.